Skip to main content

 Republicans eye AI moratorium, Scalise mulls NDAA language to block state rules

-Lawmakers on the House side are weighing whether the National Defense Authorization Act—a bill that funds the Pentagon each year—could serve as the vehicle for that restriction.
-At the same time, the former president has taken to his own platform, urging Congress to adopt a uniform set of standards rather than leaving the issue to state legislatures.
-The convergence of these signals hints at a coordinated push from the GOP to centralize AI policy, a development that could have far‑reaching implications for innovators, regulators and the public alike.
+Some House members are now asking whether the National Defense Authorization Act - the yearly bill that funds the Pentagon - could carry that restriction.
+Meanwhile, the former president took to his own platform, urging Congress to set a single set of standards instead of leaving it to state legislatures.
+All of this points to a possible GOP effort to pull AI policy into one place, which could affect innovators, regulators and everyday users.

 ---

-House Majority Leader Steve Scalise (R‑LA) told Punchbowl News he's considering adding language to the National Defense Authorization Act (NDAA) effectively banning state AI regulations.
-Later on Tuesday, President Donald Trump posted on Truth Social urging Congress to standardize AI regulations.
-"W
+House Majority Leader Steve Scalise (R-LA) told Punchbowl News he’s weighing language in the NDAA that would effectively bar state AI regulations.
+On Tuesday, Donald Trump posted on Truth Social, asking Congress to standardize AI rules.

 House Majority Leader Steve Scalise (R-LA) told Punchbowl News he's considering adding language to the National Defense Authorization Act (NDAA) effectively banning state AI regulations.
 Later on Tuesday, President Donald Trump posted on Truth Social urging Congress to standardize AI regulations.
 "We MUST have one Federal Standard instead of a patchwork of 50 State Regulatory Regimes," he wrote.